crosswalk-project/crosswalk-website/public/documentation/embedding_crosswalk/crosswalk_aar.md

     $ tar -xzvf AAR-Sample.tar.gz

-This will create an 'AAR-Sample' directory with two project sub-directories:
+This will create an `AAR-Sample` directory with two project sub-directories:

 &nbsp;&nbsp;   \xwalkEmbed-Gradle &ndash; An example using multiple architecture AAR with Gradle.<br />
 &nbsp;&nbsp;   \xwalkEmbed-Maven &ndash; An example using classifier AAR with Maven.